Knowdit: Agentic Smart Contract Vulnerability Detection with Auditing Knowledge Summarization: Methodology

 Based on the designed schema, we propose an LLM-based multi-stage pipeline to extract knowledge elements and relationships from historical auditing reports written by human experts.
 In general, we expect the LLM to mimic human learning by summarizing knowledge into highly abstract, structured representations that serve as reusable experience~\cite{agentlearning}.
 We further adopt chain-of-thought~\cite{cot} prompting and in-context learning with examples~\cite{fewcot} to enhance the reasoning reliability of the LLM.

 \textbf{Stage I: DeFi Semantics Extraction and Abstraction.} This stage constructs the \textit{DeFi Space} subgraph by traversing and processing a given set of Solidity projects.
 We denote the resulting subgraph as $\mathcal{G}^{defi}$.
-The detailed steps for processing each project are as follows: \begin{itemize}[leftmargin=12pt, topsep=3pt, itemsep=2pt, parsep=0pt, partopsep=0pt] \item \textbf{Classifying the project's business type.} The project is classified into one or more business types using the classification prompt template in Figure~\ref{fig:categorize-prompt}.
+The detailed steps for processing each project are as follows \ziqiao{and we include the prompts in our artifact~\cite{figshare}}.

+\begin{itemize}[leftmargin=12pt, topsep=3pt, itemsep=2pt, parsep=0pt, partopsep=0pt] \item \textbf{Classifying the project's business type.} The project is classified into one or more business types.
 The LLM evaluates each function or component against predefined type definitions and representative examples.
 For instance, a project implementing token swaps following the Uniswap V2 design~\cite{uniswapv2} would be classified as a DEX (decentralized exchange).
 For each classification, the LLM provides step-by-step reasoning before producing the final verdict.
 Following previous work~\cite{gptscan}, a small set of examples for each business type is prepared in the prompt template once to enable in-context learning.
-For completeness, we chunk and feed the source code, tests, and any documents into the LLM's context window.
+For completeness, we chunk and feed the source code and any documents into the LLM's context window.

-\item \textbf{Extracting candidate DeFi semantics.} The LLM reviews the project's source code and documentation, which are split into chunks to fit within the context window.
-Using the extraction prompt template in Figure~\ref{fig:extract-prompt}, the LLM summarizes each contract's DeFi semantics by abstracting its core mechanics and intentions while removing implementation-specific details.
+\item \textbf{Extracting candidate DeFi semantics.} The LLM reviews the project's source code and documentation, which are split into chunks to fit within the context window and summarizes each contract's DeFi semantics by abstracting its core mechanics and intentions while removing implementation-specific details.
 In addition, we ask the LLM to check if any extracted DeFi semantics can be merged with previous DeFi semantics.
 This process captures the fine-grained economic mechanisms embedded in the project.
 The project is then added to $\mathcal{G}^{defi}$, and a \textit{belongs to} relationship is established between it and the corresponding business type.
 If a project belongs to multiple business types, multiple \textit{belongs to} relationships are created accordingly.